PaulaScholz/MLDotNetUWP/README.md

 Microsoft has provided an official ML.Net 1.0 [Iris Classification](https://github.com/dotnet/machinelearning-samples/tree/master/samples/csharp/getting-started/MulticlassClassification_Iris "Multiclass Iris Classification") console application sample that provides more information on this topic.

-When originally built using ML.Net version 0.11, the sample did run but always provided blank predictions, regardless of the input used.
+When originally built using ML.Net version 0.11, this UWP sample did run but always provided blank predictions, regardless of the input used.
 However, when the sample was upgraded to the current release version, ML.Net 1.0, and the `MLDotNetWin32` code updated to the current API, the application did start to provide predictions.
 There are several problems however, to wit;

 * There are EETypeLoadExceptions when loading code that uses ML.Net in a UWP environment, both with the 0.11 version and the released 1.0 version.
 * Predictions are only consistent with the ML.Net tutorial results some of the time, but it is perfectly normal in machine learning that different trainings using the same algorithm and data might sometimes get different results.